Hanapēpē Public Library

 An older woman wearing multiple leis.

-Refreshments served courtesy of the Friends of the Hanapēpē Public Library.
+Refreshments and programming co-sponsored by Kauaʻi Soto Zen Temple & Friends of the Hanapēpē Public Library.

 Anyone who requires an auxiliary aid or service for effective communication, or a modification of policies or procedures to participate in a program, service, or activity should contact library staff as soon as possible.
 Advance requests 48 hours or more before the event are encouraged, but not required.
 All programs are subject to change.
 See a schedule of upcoming events on the HSPLS Events Calendar.